Positivity and convexity in incomplete cooperative games: Preliminaries

-Each of these classes incorporates a different approach to formalising the concept of bigger coalitions being stronger.
-Clearly, supermodularity implies superadditivity.
-Since the characteristic function of convex games is supermodular, convex games are also often called supermodular games in literature.
+The property of the characteristic function of a convex game is called \emph{supermodularity}.
+If Conditions~\eqref{eq:convex-games} hold with opposite inequality, we talk about \emph{submodular functions} (see~\cite{Grabisch2016} for more).
+Each of the three aforementioned classes incorporates a different approach to formalising the concept of bigger coalitions being stronger.
+Clearly, convex games are superadditive.
 The class of convex games is maybe the most prominent class in cooperative game theory since it has many applications and it enjoys both elegant and powerful characterisations.
-Among them, the following characterisation by Shapley will be necessary for proving our results.
+Among them, the following characterisation by Shapley is necessary for proving our results.

-\begin{theorem} \cite{shapley1971cores} A cooperative game $(N,v)$ is convex if and only if for every $i \in N$ and every $S \subseteq T \subseteq N \setminus \{i\}$, it holds that $v(S+i) - v(S) \leq v(T+i) - v(T)$. \end{theorem}
+\begin{theorem} \cite{Shapley1971} A cooperative game $(N,v)$ is convex if and only if for every $i \in N$ and every $S \subseteq T \subseteq N \setminus \{i\}$, it holds that $v(S\cup i) - v(S) \leq v(T\cup i) - v(T)$. \end{theorem}

-Another important class is that of \emph{totally monotonic games}, also called as \emph{positive games} (from now on, we will refer to them by the latter name).
-As the first name of this class suggests, the concept generalises the notion of monotonicity in cooperative games.
-Positive games are also a subclass of convex games.
-The results concerning positive games are relatively sparse and scattered.
-We would like to refer the reader to~\cite{choquet1954theory,gilboa1994additive,grabisch2000equivalent,rota1964foundations}.
-Most importantly, in the definition of this class, we shall employ the notion of \emph{unanimity games} and \emph{Harsanyi dividend}.
+\emph{Positive games} (also called \emph{totally monotonic games}) form a subset of convex games.
+The concept of total monotonicity generalises the notion of monotonicity in cooperative games~\cite{Chateauneuf1989,Fujimoto2005}.
+The class was introduced by Shapley~\cite{Shapley1953} by using \emph{unanimity games}, special positive games, to study his now well-known value.